 More you should know about the recipe

-The trick to this recipe is to add enough coconut oil.
+The trick to this gluten-free granola bar recipe is to add enough coconut oil.
 Coconut is not a tree nut, it is a fruit.
 My son has a nut allergy, and he can eat coconut.
-Think of it this way, if coconut was a nut, wouldn’t the ‘nut’ be formed like a walnut or pecan?
-Instead, coconut is a meat that surrounds water.
+Think of it this way, if the coconut was a nut, wouldn’t the ‘nut’ be formed like walnut or pecan?
+Instead, coconut is meat that surrounds water.
 This, of course, is my opinion.
 I know some of you disagree with me.
 But in this recipe, coconut is not a nut.
 For the coconut oil, I use Kirkland’s from Costco.
 I always have it on hand.

 Coconut has a slew of health benefits.
 I have another recipe that lists how good coconut is for you, if you want to check it out you can find that here.